koneal2013/freshstock/README.md

 # FreshStock

 ## Introduction

 FreshStock is a RESTful API server written in Go that uses [Gin-gonic's Gin](https://github.com/gin-gonic/gin) web framework.
 It provides endpoints for managing produce inventory.
+A simple React UI is included for interacting with the API.

 ## Prerequisites

 - Go `1.21.5`
+- Node.js (for the UI)
 - Docker (make sure docker commands do not need sudo)

 ## Endpoints